NathanielInman/dotfiles/setting-up-manjaro-or-archlinux.md

 ## Setting Up Manjaro Or Archlinux
 ### CLI Configuration
 We start by using our package manager `pacman` to get all necessary binaries.
-We'll be omitting `python` and `node` here as `python` will come with every distro and `node` will be managed by it's own version manager.
+We'll omit `node` as it will be managed by it's own version manager.
+- `diff-so-fancy` helps make cli `git diff` look good (automatic)
+- `htop` is better version of `top` command (we alias it instead in .zshrc)
+- `lsd` is prettier version of `ls` command (we alias it instead in .zshrc)
+- `bat` is prettier version of `cat` command (we alias it instead in .zshrc)
+- `fd` is aliased in .zshrc as `searchFiles` and finds within directories filenames
+- `ripgrep` looks within files for strings
+- `git` is basic requirement for version control
+- `vim` is basic requirement for file editor
+- `zsh` will be our default shell
+- `yay` is will sit ontop of Pacman as our package manager accessing AUR
+- `python-pip` will give us pip for python package management
 ```
-pacman -S diff-so-fancy htop lsd bat fd ripgrep git vim zsh tmux
+pacman -S diff-so-fancy htop lsd bat fd ripgrep git vim zsh yay python-pip
 ```
 Now we install `n` for managing node instead of using pacman
 ```